Croatia–Serbia relations

 Croatia and Serbia maintain diplomatic relations established between Croatia and the Federal Republic of Yugoslavia (of which Serbia is considered sole legal successor) in 1996.

-Croatia and Serbia, bound together by shared history and cultural ties, have a complicated relationship marked by a variety of bilateral issues.
-The relations, established following the dissolution of Yugoslavia and the Croatian War of Independence, are functional but cool, stemming from historic nation-building conflict and divergent political ideologies.
+Croatia and Serbia have a complicated relationship marked by a variety of bilateral issues.
+The relations, established following the dissolution of Yugoslavia and the Croatian War of Independence, are functional but cool, stemming from historic conflicts and divergent political ideologies.
 Croatian and Serbian, official languages in Croatia and Serbia respectively, are mutually intelligible standard varieties of the Serbo-Croatian language.